liloman/awesome/README.md

-Vincent Bernat's awesome configuration
+Liloman's awesome configuration
 --------------------------------------

 This is my [awesome](http://awesome.naquadah.org) configuration.
-It does not exactly feature the same keybindings as the default configuration.
-I don't recommend using it by you can pick anything you need in it.

-I rely on machine hostname for some configuration parts (see `rc/start.lua`) for the most important part.
+It's based on Vicent Bernat's one but I have added new awesomeness to it and it's made for Awesome 3.5.

-Here some of the things you may be interested in:
+--Copy of vicent bernat's readme with just the parts left--- Here some of the things you may be interested in:

  - It is modular.
 I am using `config` as a table to pass different